 Even more critical to this point is that the Presidential Proclamation states that section 232 duties are to be imposed in addition to other duties unless expressly provided for in the proclamations.
 The Annex to Proclamation 9740 refers to section 232 duties as "ordinary" customs duties, and it also states that "{a}ll anti-dumping or countervailing duties, or other duties and charges applicable to such goods shall continue to be imposed, except as may be expressly provided herein."
 Notably, there is no express exception in the HTSUS revision in the Annex.
 In other words, section 232 duties are intended to be treated as any other duties for purposes of the trade remedy laws.
-Had the President intended that AD duties would be reduced by the amount of section 232 duties imposed, the Presidential Proclamation would have expressed that intent.
+Had the President intended that antidumping duties would be reduced by the amount of section 232 duties imposed, the Presidential Proclamation would have expressed that intent.

-For the reasons noted, and consistent with our treatment of 232 duties in OCTG from Ukraine and Circular Welded Pipe and Tube From Turkey, we have determined that section 232 duties should be treated as "United States import duties" for purposes of section 772(c)(2)(A) of the Act - and thereby as "U.S. Customs duties," which are deducted from U.S. price.
+For the reasons noted, and consistent with our treatment of 232 duties in OCTG from Ukraine and Circular Welded Pipe and Tube from Turkey, we have determined that section 232 duties should be treated as "United States import duties" for purposes of section 772(c)(2)(A) of the Act - and thereby as "U.S. Customs duties," which are deducted from U.S. price.
+We have therefore preliminarily deducted section 232 duties from U.S. price for these preliminary results.